 Here are a few examples of simple, effective and modestly priced charms that be perfect for an end of term gift to the deserving student.

-The charms above can all be bought individually - just click on an image to go to the Amazon listing for more information.
-Most are sterling silver and these ones start from as little $7.
+The charms above can all be bought individually - just have a search on Amazon, or better yet, find a small, local jewelry maker.
+Most I found are sterling silver and start from as little as $7.
 Of course there are much cheaper options if you're not fussy about the quality.
 But just be aware than silver plate or the cheaper alloys do tarnish very quickly - particularly when they come in contact with sweat, which they certainly will if someone wears their necklace or bracelet while dancing.
 So me, personally, I'd stretch to sterling silver and give a little gift that's sweet, thoughtful and will last.

 But if your budget doesn't run to one of these let alone one for every pupil, a handwritten note can be just as effective.
 Maybe you can take the time to think about a classic dance sequence from the movies that would suit each individual pupil - let them know how you see them and give them something more unusual and exciting to aim for than great exam results.
 Just a thought.
 I never got any 'thank you' from my dance teachers - it was us pupils who were expected to thank the teacher!
 So I think it's just lovely to do something nice for them.

 Teachers I have just a little note for you on this, and ugh, I hate to bring it up.

 But it can plague dance studios – I know of one that closed because of it.